vincent-herlemont/short/readme.md

 #### ArrayVar.format

-Format that it's apply on each variables.
+Format that it's apply on each variables and that will be concatenated in a string.
 There is two data who can used : `{key}` and `{value}`.
 - `key` it's the variables name that is specified in the [environment file](#environment-file-environment_name).
 - `value` it's the variables value that is specified in the [environment file](#environment-file-environment_name).

 👉 **By default (sh)** the format `{key}:{value}` it's applied.

 👉 **By default (bash)** it apply a format bash associative array format `[{key}]='{value}'` [**(doc)**](https://tldp.org/LDP/Bash-Beginners-Guide/html/sect_10_02.html).

 #### ArrayVar.delimiter